Skip to main content

 This allows you to tailor the limits according to your consumption habits.
 For example, your total capacity is 10 GB and you usually spend 6 GB for Portal and 4 GB for CLI processing.
 If this month you need 8 GB for the Portal, you can reallocate your analysis capacity accordingly.
 This will then leave only 2 GB for CLI processing.

-Setting the Portal or CLI limit lower than the amount already spent results in a warning message in the Reallocate Analysis Capacity dialog.
+Setting the Portal or CLI limit lower than the amount already spent raises a warning in the Reallocate Analysis Capacity dialog.

 Configure group limitsโ€‹

-After splitting your capacity between Portal and CLI, you can configure limits for one or more of your groups.
+After splitting your capacity between the Portal and the CLI, you can configure limits for one or more of your groups.
 This is done by selecting the Add Group Limit button above the Monthly Usage for Groups table.
-If your group already has configured limits, from the Actions menu, you can do the following:
+If your group has already had limits configured, from the Actions menu, you can:

 • remove the limits completely